containers/image/docs/containers-registries.conf.5.md

 the primary location specified by the `registry.location` field, or using the unmodified user-specified reference, is tried last).

-Each TOML table in the `mirror` array can contain the following fields, with the same semantics as if specified in the `[[registry]]` TOML table directly:
+Each TOML table in the `mirror` array can contain the following fields:
-- `location`
+- `location`： same semantics
+as specified in the `[[registry]]` TOML table
-- `insecure`
+- `insecure`： same semantics
+as specified in the `[[registry]]` TOML table
+- `pull-from-mirror`: `all`, `digest-only` or `tag-only`.
+If "digest-only"， mirrors will only be used for digest pulls.
+Pulling images by tag can potentially yield different images, depending on which endpoint we pull from.
+Restricting mirrors to pulls by digest avoids that issue.
+If "tag-only", mirrors will only be used for tag pulls.
+For a more up-to-date and expensive mirror that it is less likely to be out of sync if tags move, it should not be unnecessarily used for digest references.
+Default is "all" (or left empty), mirrors will be used for both digest pulls and tag pulls unless the mirror-by-digest-only is set for the primary registry.
+Note that this per-mirror setting is allowed only when `mirror-by-digest-only` is not configured for the primary registry.

 `mirror-by-digest-only`
 : `true` or `false`.
 If `true`, mirrors will only be used during pulling if the image reference includes a digest.
+Note that if all mirrors are configured to be digest-only, images referenced by a tag will only use the primary registry.
+If all mirrors are configured to be tag-only, images referenced by a digest will only use the primary registry.

 Referencing an image by digest ensures that the same is always used (whereas referencing an image by a tag may cause different registries to return different images if the tag mapping is out of sync).

-Note that if this is `true`, images referenced by a tag will only use the primary registry, failing if that registry is not accessible.

 *Note*: Redirection and mirrors are currently processed only when reading images, not when pushing to a registry; that may change in the future.